vgyanlabs/vidyut/docs/README.md

 Welcome to the documentation section for the **Vidyut Learning Platform**.
 This folder contains structured markdown files representing the product planning, design, and requirement documentation.
 Each document is crafted to support collaborative development, clear understanding, and smooth delivery of the MVP.

 ---

+## Vidyut Logo

+You can find the logo file and usage guidelines here: [Vidyut Logo](./UI/vidyut-logo.md).

 ## UI Theme

 See the [Color Palette](./UI/color-palette.md) for standard UI colors.